DUNGANNON GOLF CLUB

 CLUB RULES AND BYE LAWS

-The Club Rules and Regulations (updated November 2016) may be downloaded here.
+The Club Rules and Regulations (updated AGM January 2021) may be downloaded here.

 SOCIAL MEDIA POLICY

 Dungannon Golf Club is committed to enhancing our communication with members and potential members through social media such as Twitter and Facebook.

 This communication strategy has been developed with the view to increasing awareness of the Club’s brand, services, and facilities and to facilitate positive communication between ourselves and our members, potential members and the wider golfing community.